Actively Moving Forward®, a young adult and college grief support network

-1 in 3 college students experience a death of a family member or close friend within the last year.
+1 in 3 college students experience a death of a family member or close friend who died within the last 12 months.

-Our AMFer’s, as our students are affectionately called, are brought together because of this “thing called grief.”
+Our AMFer’s, as our young adults are affectionately called, are brought together because of this “thing called grief.”
 Together, united in grief, they bring a voice to a neglected group, themselves.
 AMFer’s have learned that grief is not something “to get over” nor do they need to “forget” their loved one.
-They have learned to embrace the memories they hold so deeply within their heart and mind and to “ActivelyMoveForward” with that love.
-They are empowered to transform their journey with grief into a healthy grief recovery and to AMF through life.
+They have learned to embrace the memories they hold so deeply within their heart and mind and to actively move forward with that love.
+Through this national support network, they are empowered to transform their journey with grief into a healthy grief recovery and to AMF through life.

-And AMF recently joined the Coalition to Support Grieving Students.
+AMF is a contributing member for the Coalition to Support Grieving Students.